Opéra Royal de Wallonie: Management

 From 2007 until 2021, the Director General of the company was Stefano Mazzonis di Pralafera.
 He was also the artistic director.
 Previous music directors of the company have included Paolo Arrivabeni (2008–2017) and Speranza Scappucci (2017–2022), the first female music director and principal conductor in the history of the company.
 She stood down as music director at the close of the 2021–22 season.
-In January 2022, the company announced the appointment of Giampaolo Bisanti as its next music director, effective with the 2022–23 season.
+In January 2022, the company announced the appointment of Giampaolo Bisanti as its next music director, effective with the 2022–2023 season.
+In August 2025, the company announced the extension of Bisanti's contract as music director through June 2031.

 The Opéra royal de Wallonie is a member of the Réseau européen pour la sensibilisation à l'opéra et à la danse (RESEO) and Opera Europa.

 Orchestra and choir of the Opéra royal de Wallonie

 In addition to its in-house performances, the orchestra and the choir also perform abroad, such as at the Balbeeck International Festival and the Santander Festival.

 Ballet of the Opéra royal de Wallonie

 Founded at the same time as the opera company, the ballet of the Opéra royal de Wallonie was created in 1967.
 Essentially interpreting the entertainment in the classical lyrical repertoire, the ballet is gradually moving towards greater autonomy and a neoclassical style.
 Drastic budgetary restrictions forced the Board of Directors to dissolve the ballet in 1997.

 The ballet has had André Leclair, Gigi Caciuleanu and Jacques Dombrowski as its members.
 Among the danseurs étoiles, are Ambra Vallo, nowadays Principal at the Royal Ballet.